 Banff Mountain Book Competition

-The 2018 Book Competition is now closed.
+The 2018 Book Competition longlist has been announced!

-The Banff Centre Mountain Film and Book Festival celebrates mountain literature and film, bringing together filmmakers, writers, publishers, editors, photographers, athletes, adventurers, and - of course - readers.
+Banff Centre Mountain Film and Book Festival celebrates mountain literature and film, bringing together filmmakers, writers, publishers, editors, photographers, athletes, adventurers, and - of course - readers.
 Featuring film screenings, guest speakers, readings, seminars and book signings, the Festival offers a wide spectrum of experiences for the mountain film and book-loving audience.

-As a key program of The Banff Centre Mountain Film and Book Festival, the Book Competition is an internationally recognized literary competition that celebrates mountain literature in all its forms.
+As a key program of Banff Centre Mountain Film and Book Festival, the Book Competition is an internationally recognized literary competition that celebrates mountain literature in all its forms.
 Over $16,000 in cash is awarded annually with 8 awards selected by an international jury of writers, adventurers and editors.
 The shortlist of category award winners eligible for the Grand Prize is announced in October every year.
-In 2018, the Grand Prize will be announced on Thursday, November 1 at The Banff Mountain Film and Book Festival and category awards will be presented to winning authors.
+In 2018, the Grand Prize will be announced on Thursday, November 1 at Banff Centre Mountain Film and Book Festival and category awards will be presented to winning authors.

 Questions?
 Call the Banff Mountain Book Competition at: 403.762.6347

 or email: email@example.com

 2018 Book Competition Rules & Regulations - for reference only.

 2018 Banff Mountain Book Competition – Category Finalists